Blog / Spider vs. ScraperAPI: What Credit Multipliers Actually Cost You

 Throughput and reliability

-ScraperAPI response times vary widely in practice.
+ScraperAPI response times vary widely.
 Independent tests report ~80% success rates on search engine results pages with response times sometimes exceeding 40 seconds.